 RHCC demonstrated an increase in skilled management for the trained Nurses and Family Welfare Visitors; improved quality of life for clients of the Kits; and changed practices in the delivery of the Government of Bangladesh’s national family planning programme on menstrual regulation and post-abortion care in Belkuchi.

 The research team has developed an evidence-based behaviour change communication (BCC) poster on post-abortion complications and two complementary tools to implement UNFPA’s guidelines on the RH Kit 8.
 This includes: a) structured assessment tool to assess the capacity of a healthcare facility to host the RH Kit 8; b) two‑step checklist tool, based on ‘essentials and desirables’ to expedite the process of assessing whether a facility is suitable for the RH Kit 8 in emergencies and disasters.
 This tool can act as guidance for setting up a facility where they are lacking.
 RHCC and the two tools can be applied to disaster across the globe.

 The research project, which ran from 15 October 2015 to 31 March 2018, was funded by IPPF’s Innovation Programme and IPPF‑SAR’s SPRINT Initiative.
 The research component was led by the University of Leicester and the implementation component was led by IPPF‑SAR.

-For more information on the project, please check out the project’s website, the blog, Facebook page, the Policy Brief on improving the quality of post-abortion care, the Policy Brief on the RHCC Approach and the Final Report.
+For more information on the project, please check out the project’s website, blog, Facebook page, the Policy Brief on improving the quality of post-abortion care, the Policy Brief on the RHCC Approach and the project’s Final Report.